leorrose/MDLQA/Questions.md

 - [X] True
 - [ ] False

 ***Explanation:*** - SVMs (linear or otherwise) inherently do binary classification.
-However, there are various procedures for extending them to multiclass problems.
+However, there are various procedures for extending them to multi-class problems.

 ### ***Q6.
 True or False: the original AdaBoost algorithm is intended for solving binary problems only.***